derian-cordoba/secure-keys-generator/docs/index.md

 ## Installation

-There are multiple ways to install the `Keys` utility:
+There are multiple ways to install the `SecureKeys` utility:

 ### Option 1: Install via Homebrew

-You can install the `Keys` utility using [Homebrew](https://brew.sh/) with the following commands:
+You can install the `SecureKeys` utility using [Homebrew](https://brew.sh/) with the following commands:

 ```bash
 brew tap DerianCordobaPerez/tap https://github.com/DerianCordobaPerez/secure-keys-generator